Proctitis and Anusitis

 Etiology

-This article divides the etiologies of proctitis into the following three categories:
+Most of the potential causes of proctitis can be usefully classified into one of the following three categories:

-• Proctitis due to inflammatory bowel colitides (eg, ulcerative colitis, Crohn disease)
+• Proctitis due to inflammatory bowel colitides (eg, UC and Crohn disease [CD])

-• Proctitis from infectious causes (eg, Clostridioides [Clostridium] difficile and Salmonella species); in most cases, the rectal inflammation caused by an infection most likely causes inflammation in the colon as well
+• Proctitis due to infection (eg, by C difficile or Salmonella); in most cases, the rectal inflammation caused by an infection is likely to cause inflammation in the colon as well

 • Proctitis due to noninfectious conditions (eg, diversion, ischemia, and radiation)